 Most recently, the number of taxi drivers in the US has almost reached 208,000.

-Their biggest challenger — Uber, with over 327,000 employees in the US — has significantly outnumbered them.
+Their biggest challenger is Uber, a rideshare industry giant, with over 327,000 employees in the US.

 2. Male taxi drivers die 6.1 times more often than women on the job.